Embodied Architecture

 A design practice defined by precise geometry, tactile materials, and purposeful light.
 It creates spaces that sharpen perception and support presence.

-Intentional Geometry: Every axis, alignment, and proportion is rigorously composed to create visual order and reduce clutter.
+Intentional Geometry: Every axis, alignment, and proportion is rigorously composed.
+Order in the structure produces stillness in the body.

 Tactile Materiality: Stone, wood, steel, concrete, brass.
 These materials invite touch and age with grace.
 Their texture and weight ground the senses and sharpen perception.